Back

 That's the practice.

-I've always thought that the word “improvising” is a lousy word for talking about this work.
+I've always thought that the word “improvising” is an awful word for marketing.

 But “practice not knowing?” “with sound?”